 Eat regularly, including breakfast, to keep blood sugar levels steady.
 This helps to avoid the food-related “anxiety roller coaster ride” that comes with skipping meals or with too much caffeine, alcohol, and sugary or fatty snacks.

 6. Face it head-on.

 If your anxiety is tied to a particular situation, the only way you can learn to deal with it is to not avoid it.
-Often, things will be easier, better or simpler than you anticipated, and your worries will have been unfounded.
+Often, things will be easier, better, or simpler than you anticipated, and your worries will have been unfounded.
 Like many athletes are taught to do, you can build up to the situation by imagining how you will face it.
-Use positive, confident thoughts such as: “I know I can cope with my fear”; “I can see this as a challenge and do well”.
+Use positive, confident thoughts such as, “I know I can cope with my fear” or “I can see this as a challenge and do well.”